Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Backends for Frontends

-Sometimes, it's just quicker to write APIs that deal with specific clients.
+TODO: Sometimes, it's just quicker to write APIs that deal with specific clients.
 It might take more maintenance, but that can be ok.

 [Backends for Frontends pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends)